 The brown tolex is intact and in good shape on both the cabinet and back panels.
 The grill is the original early ’60s wheat cloth in great condition.

-All hardware is stock and accounted for including the brown plastic handle, corners, sphinx glides (feet), and metal Fender logo on the amp’s face.
-There is no footswitch for the vibrato included with this amp, but any standard Fender unit will work.
+All hardware is stock and accounted for including the brown plastic dogbone handle, corners, sphinx glides (feet), and flat Fender logo on the amp’s face.

 This Super Amp has been serviced by Sydney amp guru Martin Kell, which means it is working to its full potential.
 It has come from the studio of a well known Sydney producer, and rarely been out of its very controlled environment.

-In the legend of vintage Fender amps the Brownies are sometimes under-rated.
-But this Super Amp is a killer sounding unit.
+Fender Brownies in general are sometimes under-rated.
+But this Super Amp is a killer sounding amp.
 Not too loud, but loud enough.
 Dial up 5 for awesome crunch, and extreme touch sensitivity.